 Q: What fees are involved?

-A: The application fee has been reduced to $50 for fall applicants.
-The spring application fee is $75.
+A: The application fee has been reduced to $50 for Voice, Vocal Piano, Collaborative Piano Program applicants.
+The application fee for Instrumental & Solo Piano Program applicants is $75.
 Fees can be paid online using a credit card.
 Money orders, cash and checks are not accepted.
 Academy fellows attend on full scholarship including free tuition, housing and meals.
 A $400 enrollment fee is due upon acceptance of a Fellowship invitation.
 After completion of the summer program, $200 will be refunded minus deductions in the event of loss or damage to any Academy property.